Kong/docs.konghq.com/app/konnect/getting-started/add-api.md

     --header 'accept: application/json' \
     --data '{
         "name": "my_route",
-        "host": "httpbin.org",
+        "hosts": [
+          "httpbin.org"
+        ],
+        "paths": [
-        "path": "/my_api"
+          "/my_api"
+        ],
         "service": {
-          "id": "af8330d3-dbdc-48bd-b1be-55b98693834b"
+          "id": "49248arf-b90c-4c0b-9529-3a949dfc10d1"
         }
     }'
   ```
   This route defines what is exposed to clients.
 Be sure to replace the PAT as well as the following placeholders with your own values:
   * `defaultControlPlaneId`: The ID of the default control plane.
 This associates the service with that control plane.
   * `name`: The name you want to display for your route.
   * `host`: A list of domain names that match this route.
 This is case sensitive.
   * `path`: A list of paths that match this route.
   * `"service": "id"`: The ID of the service you created in the previous step.
 This should be part of the response from the previous request.

 {% endnavtab %}
 {% endnavtabs %}